The 200 Greatest Songs By 21st Century Women+ (20-1)

 Slathered in olive oil, wearing a white tank top with her nipples covered by duct tape hearts: That's how Karen O stepped onstage at New York City's Mercury Lounge for Yeah Yeah Yeahs' first public gig.
 It was September 2000, and the band were opening for the White Stripes.
 This was three years before Yeah Yeah Yeahs would drop the debut album, Fever to Tell, that would feature "Maps," and the night I imagine many people first learned they wanted to be Karen O. She took the existing frontwoman rulebook, drenched it in punk guts and sweat and wrung it out to die.
 This is not feminist critique through the rearview mirror; this was by design.
 Of being in an "all-dudes rock world," O has said: "I had to scream and break things to make people listen to me, but they did."

 Upon its release, "Maps" was not the stuff of 2003 mainstream radio.
 But in the then-brand-new era of online music discovery where fans were first becoming tastemakers (and thanks in large part to a much-seen music video featuring Karen O's real tears), it wasn't long before popular radio was listening to Yeah Yeah Yeahs too.
 Some critics say the success of "Maps" served as the, well, roadmap for many of the smash indie-pop crossover hits of the early aughts.
 Karen O says she just wanted to "f*** s*** up."
-Either way, we can safely say, job done. —Talia Schlanger (WXPN's World Cafe)
+Either way, we can safely say, job done. —Talia Schlanger (World Cafe)

 1.